2004seraph/SET08103/README.md

 > [!NOTE]
 > Assume common UNIX-like CLI tool behaviour

-These commands assume a Linux environment with Docker and Maven installed.
+These commands assume a Windows or Linux environment, with Docker, Java 10 and Maven installed.

 1. Package the app: `mvn -DskipTests package`
 2. Start the database Docker container using a config which allows the app to be run outside it's Docker container: